rahmatnazali/pimage/README.md

 # Copy-Move Detection on Digital Image using Python

+**UPDATE 16 April 2021**: This project has been properly re-written as paper and published at Springer.
+Some more detailed theory and step by step are explained there so probably want to check it out too.
+You can find it [here](https://link.springer.com/chapter/10.1007%2F978-3-030-73689-7_39).

 **Old Python 2 version**:This repository now host the python 3 version.
 You can find the old module written with python 2 on this [repository](https://github.com/rahmatnazali/image-copy-move-detection-python2).

 ## Description